Lafayette Square is home to the ornate Cathedral of St. John the Baptist.

 The square was laid out in 1873 and named in honor of the Marquis de Lafayette, a French general under George Washington during the American Revolutionary War.
 The centerpiece of the square is the Semiquincentenary Fountain that the Colonial Dames of America presented the city with to commemorate the 250th anniversary of the Savannah’s founding.

-Opening up to the square is also the Hamilton-Turner House, which was built for successful businessman Samuel Pugh Hamilton in 1873.
+Hamilton-Turner House, home of successful businessman Samuel Pugh Hamilton, opens up the square.
 In 1883 this mansion became the very first residence in Savannah with electricity in Savannah and today guests can stay inside this magnificent mansion, as it is now a bed and breakfast, the Hamilton-Turner Inn.

 Also on the square, the Andrew Low House was built for Englishman Andrew Low in 1849 and designed by John Norris.
 Andrew’s son, William, married Juliette Gordon Low, the founder of the girl scouts.
 The National Society of Colonial Dames now own the house and it is open to the public as a museum.